Axway/amplify-central/content/en/docs/amplify_relnotes/20220131_ampc_relnotes.md

 ### Amplify Central WebUI

 * Tean ownership of Environments and API Services is now displayed on the WebUI.
-* API Providers can now have a team of individual consumers which have no visibility of the Unified Catalog subscriptions of the other consumers on the same team on the WebUI.
-The Central Admin role can see all members of the team and can enable this with a tag name 'x-private' set for the individual consumer team.
+* Consumers from a same teams are not able to manipulate subscription from other team members.
+Although the Central Admin role will be able to see subscription from every member of the team.
+For that, API Provider needs to add the tag 'x-private' on the corresponding team.
 * API Providers can now publish APIs faster to the Unified Catalog because we have relaxed the validation of API Specification files on the WebUI.

 ## Fixed issues